juicysteak7/rusthw2/README.md

 Pedro Gonzalez

 # Background
 “Public key cryptography” is super-important in the 21st century.
 The basic idea is an encryption scheme with two “keys”: a “public key” used for encryption that can be shared with anyone, and a corresponding “private key” that is the only way to decrypt.
-Thus, if Alice wants to send a secret message M to Bob, Alice can

-    Look up Bob’s public key Kpub in a public key directory.
-    Encrypt M using Kpub to get a ciphertext C.
-    Send C to Bob in public.
+Thus, if Alice wants to send a secret message M to Bob, Alice canLook up Bob’s public key Kpub in a public key directory.
+Encrypt M using Kpub to get a ciphertext C. Send C to Bob in public.

 Bob can then decrypt C using his corresponding private key Kpriv to get M. No one else has Kpriv, so no one else can decrypt C.